sveltejs/kit/documentation/docs/01-project-structure.md

 ### Other

-based on options you selected when initializing project, there are generated bunch of other files used for tools like Git, ESLint, Prettier, TypeScript, or PlayWright.
+Based on options you selected when initializing the project, there other files will be generated for tools like Git, ESLint, Prettier, TypeScript, and PlayWright.